 Antidepressant medications treat common symptoms of depression, rather than the condition itself.
 The cycle of depressive thinking styles, negative rumination, and feelings of hopelessness need to be broken.
 Good psychotherapy will break this cycle as quickly as possible, giving the person new skills to ensure they stay emotionally healthy and able to cope.
 The most effective treatment for Depression includes Dialectical Behavorial Therapy.

 Ascendant’s Clinical Director Susan Mitchell hass written several article on Depression; Teen Depression: “Just Snap Out of It!”
-Is Nor the Answer and Winter Blues Hit Hard in January- Are You Sad?.
+Is Not the Answer and Winter Blues Hit Hard in January- Are You Sad?.

 If you, a family member or a friend are suffering, there is help.
 Ascendant Behavioral Health Clinics has many therapists that specialize in treating Depression.
-To find a therapist, go to Our Staff or call (801) 872-5516.
+To find a therapist, call or text us at (801) 872-5516 .